 Safety: Staff members supervise students during morning, lunch, and other normally scheduled recesses.
 Considering the school site is located in the country, staff members are on constant alert for vehicles or visitors that appear out of place.
-Visitors are required to check in at the main office prior to proceeding to their destination.
+Visitors are required to check in at the main office prior to proceeding to their destination through our Raptor-Visitor Management System.
+The Raptor system allows us to screen visitors, contractors, and volunteers in our schools and provides us with a safer environment for our students and staff.
+The safety of our students is our highest priority and the Raptor visitor management system allows us to quickly identify those that may present a danger to our students.
+For incident reporting and escalation we have implemented Catapult EMS- software enhances the safety of students and staff with real-time communication and information management.
 For students who participate in sports or other after-school activities, supervision is provided until students are picked up or other means of transportation/supervision is arranged.
 All other students either ride the bus or are picked up during their scheduled dismissal time.
 Parents can provide temporary permission for alternative travel.
 This process is monitored through the McCabe School blue note process.
 Fire drills are conducted monthly and evacuation maps are posted throughout the school.
 Safety meetings are conducted throughout the year and administration is available to staff, parents, and students concerning all issues addressing safety.

 Adequacy of School Facilities/Age of School Buildings: McCabe School was originally constructed in 1948 and consisted of two wings.
 The multipurpose room/kitchen and bus barn were added to the campus in 1952 and a third wing was constructed in 1960.
 The two kindergarten classes and an additional class on the third wing were added in 1966.
 Two classrooms, one office, and new toilet facilities were added to wing #2 in 1990.
 The older portion of wing #2, wing #1, and the multipurpose room/kitchen underwent modernization in 1993.
 Wing #3, including the two kindergarten classes and the classes added in 1966, were modernized during the 2003-04 school year.
 Wing #4, with five classes and two new kindergarten rooms, opened for students at the beginning of the 2005-06 school year.
 The McCabe School Library was placed on the campus in 1988.
 The McCabe portion of the campus has an additional 15 portable structures used for instructional purposes and a portable toilet facility.
 There are two main playgrounds on the McCabe site.
-The primary playground is for students in grades K-1 and the upper grade playground is for students in grades 2-3.
+The primary playground is for students in grades TK-1 and the upper grade playground is for students in grades 2-3.
 There is adequate playground and classroom space for all grades on campus.
 Staff members are provided with a workroom/lounge area for preparing materials for class use and all machines are maintained in working order.

 The Corfman portion of the campus opened during the fall of 2008 and a new bus shed was constructed on the southeast portion of the property; the old bus shed was removed from the property during the 2008-09 school year.
 The Corfman side has four main wings with 30 classrooms and a science lab, a cafeteria/multipurpose room with attached band room, a library building with two attached classrooms, two portable classrooms on the west side of the campus, and a school/district administrative building.
 Students in grades 4-8 attend classes in the Corfman section of the campus.
-A